 - You will need a rack to hang these links on while they are drying.
 A hand-wash drying rack works well.

 - You may need string to tie off the links, if you need to hang them in a way that doesn’t allow your twisted links to stay twisted.
 Have this handy, along with scissors.

 - You will also need a needle to prick your sausages once they are hanging — this is to release any trapped air.
 You will see air pockets on some of your sausages.
 Prick these with your needle.
-Sterilize it in the burner of your stovetop!
+Sterilize it in the burner of your stovetop.

 - Try not to eat them the same day.
-All sausages taste better the day after they’ve “cured” in the fridge overnight.
+All sausages taste better the day after they have “cured” in the fridge overnight.
 These sausages will in fact cure a bit because of the Instacure, but even without it the link with firm up and hold its shape better after it rests.

 Makes 5 pounds of sausage, about 15 to 20 links

 - 1 1/2 pounds lamb or venison trimmings

 - 2 1/2 pounds pork or wild boar